Mental Health EHR Software > Do Your Research! (Part 1)

 2. Integrated Treatment Plan

-In some EHRs, the treatment plan is seamlessly integrated with the progress notes: you can easily pop your goals or interventions into the body of your note with the click of a button and then build onto it, based on what happens in session.
-Look for a mental health EHR that includes this functionality for ease of charting – and to efficiently provide supporting documentation for audits / payers.
+In some EHRs, the treatment plan is seamlessly integrated with the progress notes.
+You can easily pop your goals or interventions into the body of your note with a click.
+Look for a mental health EHR that includes this functionality for easy charting.

 3. Powerful Reporting Functionality

-It’s precisely this usability of data that makes using an EHR more efficient than paper (and that makes one integrated, enterprise-level system more efficient than multiple software programs): the information you put into any part of the program can be collated & measured easily and effectively.
+It’s precisely this usability of data that makes using an EHR more efficient than paper.
+The information you put into any part of the program can be collated & measured easily and effectively.

 4. Secure Profile Management

-For example, if you decide you don’t want to allow your biller access to the client notes, you can set the software to not allow it!
+For example, if you don’t want to allow your biller access to the client notes, you can set the software not to enable it!
 Or, if you don’t want a clinician to have access to a chart for a patient that hasn’t been assigned to them, you control that with a few clicks.
 Ideally, your mental health EHR software empowers you to set whatever security parameters you choose.

-Some programs even provide tracking for every action in the software – so if a question arises, the program can tell you who performed a particular action and when.
+Some programs even provide tracking for every action in the software.
+The program can tell you who performed a particular action, and if a question arises.
 This can be invaluable during audits and helps maintain HIPAA compliance.

 5. Audit Management

 Similar to profile management, audit management provides real-time data about actions performed in the program.
-An agency can be taken down by audit complications, so having clear and reliable audit management tools is incredibly important.
-EHRs that offer flexibility within those management tools – so you can track exactly what you need and want to see for your payers and internal analytics – is an added bonus.
+Audit complications can take down an agency, so having clear and reliable audit management tools is incredibly important.